-A school's behaviour management or disciplinary policies and procedures must be sufficiently clear and certain, as well as disseminated to all students, to ensure that students can be confident in knowing what behaviour will be a breach of discipline and what consequences may result.
+A school's student behaviour policies and procedures must be sufficiently clear and certain, as well as disseminated to all students, to ensure that students can be confident in knowing what behaviour will breach the student code of conduct (or equivalent), and what consequences may result.
 While group punishments, where a whole group is punished for the wrongdoing of one or more group members, are not explicitly banned, they will rarely be consistent with providing positive guidance or procedural fairness.